 Back to Blog

 This is a warning against unscrupulous companies that are going to try and take advantage of you during this time.
-They are going to do it under the guise of helping you through the situation but in reality they are going to leave you far worse off in the long run than if they didn't help at all!
+They are going to do it under the guise of helping you through the pandemic but in reality they are going to leave you far worse off in the long run than if they didn't help at all!

-Update 25/08/2020: This was written just as lock down was starting in March 2020 and this is still going on now and always will do.
+Update 25/08/2020: This was written just as lock down was starting on the 25th of March 2020 and this is still going on now and always will do.
 Car dealerships make more money on the financing and insurance than they do the car itself.
 Online catalogue companies offer you "anything you want" buy now, pay later at 39.9% APR.
 Companies that lend money make more, when you pay slower!
 The debt warning isn't just for the height of a pandemic it is something you need to be wary of always!

 Let's take an example: